diyjac/SDC-P5/README.md

 ### 3.4 Vehicle Tracking

 As explained earlier, the **Vehicle Tracking** class takes over managing the **Vehicle** class when it goes into *Locked* state.
 In this state, the **Vehicle Tracking** class will monitor the vehicle's visual and tries to maintain its visual in the center of the projection.
 It does this by using a mask of the vehicle created by using its identified color.
-The **Vehicle Tracking** class also takes care of confidence calculations by counting the number of points in the mask it currently was able to find and compair that count with a confidence base that it calculated as an average of points it collected per frame for that vehicle since initialized.
+The **Vehicle Tracking** class also takes care of confidence calculations by counting the number of points in the mask it currently was able to find and compare that count with a confidence base that it calculated as an average of points it collected per frame for that vehicle since initialized.
 This usually works quite well in tracking the vehicle until we meet with rough road conditions where the road surface may peal away from the plane and the vehicle becomes lost.
 Here is an example:

 ![Before Disruption](./output_images/just-before-vehicle-tracking-disruption.png)

 As you can see, the front end of the road way in 'birds-eye' view is beginning to peal away at the front in the image at the lower right corner in **Frame 485**.
 And now when the vehicle tracking is disrupted at **Frame 486**.
+Notice that the height of the bounding cube is now lower than the vehicle?
+Why is that?
+What is actually means is that the points near the vanishing point in our perspective view has a higher gradient than from where we are, and so the lines that we are projecting from Z=0 is no longer tall enough to reach the tracked vehicle.
+We will not go into details on how we will compensate for this effect, other than that we are using stabilization to counter it.

 ![After Disruption](./output_images/just-after-vehicle-tracking-disruption.png)